Demos Parneros

-Demos Parneros (born March 10, 1962) is an American businessman who was previously the chief executive officer of Barnes & Noble and president of North American retail and online at Staples Inc.
+Demos Parneros is an American businessman, currently leading CityPark Investments LLC as an advisor and investor in retail and consumer businesses.
+He was previously the chief executive officer of Barnes & Noble and president of North American retail and online at Staples Inc.

 Early life

 Born in Cyprus, Parneros moved to New York City when he was nine years old.
 He graduated from New York University with a Bachelor of Science degree in management.

 Career

-Parneros began his career at Macy's Inc. and then held multiple management positions at Staples before joining Barnes and Noble in November 2016.
+Parneros began his career at Macy's Inc. and then held multiple management positions at Staples before joining Barnes & Noble in November 2016.

 Staples

 Parneros joined Staples in 1987 as general manager of its first store in New York City and worked in the company's human resources, marketing, merchandising and store operations divisions.
 In 2002, Parneros was appointed president of the company's U.S. Superstores and responsibility for over 1,000 locations.
 In 2012, Parneros was appointed president of Staples North American Stores’ 1,800 locations and the company's online business, Staples.com.
 Under Parneros, Staples launched its first omnichannel stores, customer kiosks that merged the company's retail and online product offerings.